arturdryomov/pages/content/posts/midnight.md

-Of course it is possible to use the approach described above for remote pages but until the `WebView` is updated everywhere to the Chrome 76-backed version it is possible to use templating.
+Of course it is possible to use the approach described above for remote pages but until the `WebView` is updated everywhere to the Chrome 76-backed version it is possible to use templates.

 ```mustache
 body {